Keith1039/Counting_from_spreadsheet/README.txt

     4: run the program using the terminal
     5: Watch as the program tallies everything for you :)

+    WARNING:
+    keys.txt and Companies.txt HAVE to be updated in order for the program to work.

 Instructions for modifying Companies.txt file:
     Simply add the new company on the line after the latest one.
 Each line should have 1 company name on it.